 - Can the City recommend a specific contractor or engineer?

-- Because there are a variety of firms which do business in the City and pay taxes to the City, we cannot recommend any one firm over another.
-A variety of contractors are listed in the Daily Journal of Commerce, under "Paving" in the Yellow Pages, in the Nickel Ads, and in other publications.
-Engineers are also identified in the Yellow Pages under Engineers – Civil and other subclassifications under Engineers.
+Because there are a variety of firms which do business in the City and pay taxes to the City, we cannot recommend any one firm over another, but recommend hiring a firm which is licensed and bonded.
+A variety of contractors are listed in the Daily Journal of Commerce and in other publications.
+Design work should be done by a licensed Professional Engineer (P.E.).

 - What are some considerations in hiring a specific contractor or engineer?